jhud/hackwatch/README.md

  The best method was to stick pieces with double-sided tape, and then stitch any load-bearing joins.

 # Major tasks yet to do:
+- Big refactor of messy prototype code
-- Reduce power consumption (i.e. deep sleep)
+- Reduce power consumption (i.e. deep sleep when not changing display)
-- Notifications from phone
 - Take calendar from a server
-- Slow down at night, dim if no program is running.
 - Piezo chime or vibrate